 The optional inclusion of such a token including a NF Set Id allows a NF Service Consumer to validate if the NF sending the response is the producer that NFc has selected by itself or if it is a producer of the same NF Set or NF Service Set as indicated in the OAuth token received from NRF.
 The token cannot be used, if SCP has applied reselection of NFp outside of an NF Set.

-Solution #6 addresses Model C with direct TLS between NF consumer and NRF for discovery.
-It does not address Model D or Model C without direct TLS between NF consumer and NRF for discovery.
+Solution #6 addresses Model C with direct TLS between NF Service Consumer and NRF for discovery.
+It does not address Model D or Model C without direct TLS between NF Service Consumer and NRF for discovery.
 It requires that the NF Service Consumer has knowledge about which NF Service Producers are in the NF Set of the producer.

 Editor's Note: Solution #13 analysis is FFS.